-2.8 Management and Use
+2.9 Management and Use

-Since the opening of the Carillon, it has been used for performances on a regular basis.
-In the period between 1970 and 1988, 350 recitals were performed by John Gordon.
-In 1998-1999 there were 360 recitals, including a Carillon Fest and, in 2000, a special thirtieth anniversary recital was held which was attended by dignitaries, including the British High Commissioner.105 Between 1976 and 1978, recitals were relayed and broadcast in Civic, and the Westminster chimes were relayed to Civic from the mid-1970s until the mid-1980s.106
+Since its opening the Carillon has been used for performances on a regular basis.
+Between 1970 and 1988, 350 recitals were performed by John Gordon.
+In 1998-1999 there were 360 recitals, including a Carillon Fest and, in 2000, a special thirtieth anniversary recital was held which was attended by dignitaries, including the British High Commissioner.
+Between 1976 and 1978, recitals were relayed and broadcast in Civic, and the Westminster chimes were relayed to Civic from the mid-1970s until the mid-1980s.

 Recitals are played throughout the year, with concerts played by local and visiting carillonists every Wednesday and Sunday.
 The quarter-hour striking of the Westminster Chimes can also be heard daily.
-Following the 2019-2020 upgrade works (refer to Section 2.7.1), return to normal operation of the Carillon has been delayed due to COVID-19 and restrictions in overseas travel, preventing finalisation of the bell technicalities.107
+Following the 2019-2020 upgrade works (refer to Section 2.7.1), return to normal operation of the Carillon has been delayed due to COVID-19 and restrictions on overseas travel, preventing finalisation of the bell technicalities.

 All styles of music are represented, with compositions specially written for the Carillon to popular song arrangements and improvisation.
-Concerts often celebrate events such as Australia Day, popular occasions such as Valentine's Day or Star Wars Day on 4 May (refer to Figure 2.31), or in conjunction with other events.
+Concerts often celebrate events such as Australia Day and popular occasions such as Valentine's Day and Star Wars Day on 4 May (refer to Figure 2.32), or in conjunction with other events.